pytorch/TensorRT/examples/int8/ptq/README.md

 ## Running the Example Application

-This is a short example application that shows how to use TRTorch to perform post-training quantization for a module.
+This is a short example application that shows how to use Torch-TensorRT to perform post-training quantization for a module.

 ## Prerequisites